 The simple answer to this question is that it protects you from losing your earnest money if your financing fails during the process of you purchasing a home.
 Whether your personal financing failed, or the property failed to be approved by the lender, the financing contingency protects your earnest money.

 This all assumes that you have made a good faith effort to acquire a loan.
-A good faith effort means you have not deceived or mislead your lender.
-You’ve made full loan application within the time period noted on the contract.
+A good faith effort means you have not deceived or misled your lender.
+You’ve made a full loan application within the time period noted on the contract.
 You have submitted all documents to the lender in a timely manner.
 And most importantly, you have the necessary non-contingent funds needed to close.
-Consider all of this things before you commit to waiving financing.
+Consider all of these things before you commit to waiving financing.

 When you apply for a loan, the lender conducts a thorough check of your financial background.
 They review employment, assets, credit score, bank statements, and more.
 They need to verify that you are a solid candidate for a loan.